danielharrell/LectFall2015/Question.md

 ## Part One

+But perhaps there *is* something left to think about, even in the case of prosaic questions.
+And in this first part of my lecture, I want to think about questions through a prosaic example, before turning to a more profound one in my lecture's second part.
+Now just a moment ago, I gave one example of a prosaic question: where did you go for lunch?
+What I really meant was: where did you have lunch today?
+But this assumes you did have lunch, so let's make that our question.
+So, did you have lunch today?

-But perhaps there *is* something left to think about.
-One sign of this is the way that we distinguish questions from other kinds of sentence, making them visible in speech despite the invisibility I just described.
-We give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb---as if asking a question were something different from speaking a sentence, rather than an example of it.
+One sign there is something left to think about in this question, even after answering the question, is what I had to do in speech to ask the question.
+(List features, and then say how this distinguishes the sentence from other kinds of sentence.) , to distinguish it from other kinds of sentence, making it visible in speech despite the invisibility I just described.
+I had to give this question its own punctuation mark, We give questions their own punctuation mark; their own syntax; their own intonation; and even their own verb---as if asking a question were something different from speaking a sentence, rather than an example of it.

 And there does seem to be something not just different about questions, but puzzling, even paradoxical, when we compare